NcStudios/NcTools/README.md

 [![Tests](https://github.com/NcStudios/NcTools/actions/workflows/build.yml/badge.svg)](https://github.com/NcStudios/NcTools/actions?query=workflow%3ABuild)
 [![License](https://img.shields.io/github/license/NcStudios/NcTools.svg)](https://github.com/NcStudios/NcTools/blob/main/LICENSE)

-Tools for working with NcEngine asset and package files.
+A collection of tools for managing and converting NcEngine assets, or .nca files.

 NcTools consists of two projects: the `NcAsset` library for importing .nca asset files, and the `nc-convert` command line utility for converting asset files to the .nca format.

 ## NcAsset Overview
-Using `NcAsset` is straight forward - just call the appropriate import function with the path to an .nca file:
+To use `NcAsset`, simply call the appropriate import function, and provide the path to the .nca file you want to import:
 ```cpp
 #include "ncasset/Import.h"